LuiseFreese/PowerApps-ESPC23/downloads/1_menu.md

 ## Main quests

 Create an empty Canvas App from scratch in an environment of your choice.
 We WON'T use any special features that may be blocked by your admins.
-We als WON'T actually connect to the twitter API.
+We als WON'T actually connect to the X API.
 So don't worry, every environment will do.

 ### Create a menu collection

-This is the twitter-menu for reference (when logged in).
+This is the X-menu for reference (when logged in).
 We want to create a Power FX collection, that contains all the information we see in the menu.

 ![Orignal-Menu](/assets/1_original.png)

 We will need:
 * an ID (will be important for the OnSelect-property, stay tuned!)
 * the label
-* an icon that roughly matches the twitter icons (we will use internal PowerApps icons in the first quick iteration)
+* an icon that roughly matches the X icons (we will use internal PowerApps icons in the first quick iteration)

 Add this piece of code to the `OnStart`-property of your App and run it.